 Portfolios, as a term, often refer to a collection of works - usually in the fields of art, photography, and writing.
 Marketing portfolios are the same in the sense that your assets as a business - prints, art, and products, in this case, are collected and curated into one space for your potential clients and customers to find you.

 For individuals on the hunt for that perfect job, they would need a good marketing portfolio that highlights their specific skills and assets, all the while creating a channel for them to be contacted by their prospective clients.
-For businesses, this usually means creating an online presence that houses carefully crafted collections of easily found products while also a way to establish authority in your specific niche.
-Whichever the case, there’s a lot of marketing portfolio examples that you can turn to for inspiration.
+For businesses, this usually means creating an online presence that houses carefully crafted collections of easily found products while also a way to establishing authority in your specific niche.
+Whichever the case, there are a lot of marketing portfolio examples that you can turn to for inspiration.

 Anyone and everyone that’s looking to jumpstart their career or highlight their business should create a marketing portfolio that communicates exactly what you have to offer and how you intend to offer it.
-For artists, this means creating a unique space for you and your skill set to attract potential collaborators.
+For artists, this means creating a unique space for you and your skillset to attract potential collaborators.
 For businesses, this helps you to be more accessible to a wider audience while being able to market any number of products or services that you have to offer in a single, manageable space.
 Industrial designers may even need to create a dedicated industrial design portfolio separate from a personal website to market their specific skill set.

 What Should be in a Digital Marketing Portfolio?

 Creating a space for you or your business can seem like a lot of work, but here’s a checklist you can reference to get you started before we share a couple of marketing portfolio examples:

 A short bio or about page - this should be a professional summary of who you are, what you have to offer, and what makes you stand out from those in your field.
 This is also an excellent jumping-off point for explaining why you do what you do to compel your audience.